 When a crisis hits, you need to be strategic in your decision-making.
-While tightening budgets might be necessary to optimize cash flow, it's crucial to make feasible budget cuts that work in tandem with other measures taken to weather the storm.
+While tightening budgets might be necessary to optimize and forecast cash flow, using cash app for instance, it's crucial to make feasible budget cuts that work in tandem with other measures taken to weather the storm.

 For instance, if a product line is no longer profitable and gets discontinued, it's only logical to pause any marketing activities that support it and optimize expenditure.

 “When difficult decisions must be made to determine which programs an organization should fund or cut, a key best practice is to prioritize and view bottom line performance through the lens of profitability” - Eric Best, CEO and Co-founder, SoundCommerce

 Tips to experiment with pricing and promotion through customer feedback:

 - Opt for new pricing strategies by bringing discounts, bundle offers, or subscriptions based on feedback

 - Analyze customer feedback on competitors and monitor their pricing to remain competitive

 - Create a flanker brand with lower-cost options for price-sensitive customers

 - Understand customer inclinations to create targeted promotions that appeal to them